desm/g-application-jd/README-dev.md

 ## Shortcut Commands

-Run `source .autoenv` to make use of these shortcuts.
+Run `source .autoenv` to use these shortcuts.

 | Command      | Description                                                                                        |
 | ------------ | -------------------------------------------------------------------------------------------------- |